langfuse/langfuse-docs/pages/docs/integrations/langchain/python.md

 Missing some useful information/context in Langfuse?
 Join the [Discord](/discord) or share your feedback directly with us: feedback@langfuse.com

-## Notebook Setup
+## Example Cookbook

 <NotebookBanner src="cookbook/integration_langchain.ipynb" />

 ### 1. Initializing the Langfuse Callback handler

-The Langfuse SDKs are hosted on the pypi index.

 ```python
 %pip install langfuse langchain openai --upgrade
 ```

-Initialize the client with api keys and optionally your environment.
-In the example we are using the cloud environment which is also the default.
+Initialize the Langfuse client with your API keys from the project settings in the Langfuse UI and add them to your environment.

-Alternatively, you can also pass them as arguments to the `CallbackHandler` constructor.
+Alternatively, you may also pass them as arguments to the `CallbackHandler` constructor, but make sure not to commit any keys to your repository.

 ```python